-- 13.1 While the resources set out above will deal with the majority of winter events, there may be occasions, for example periods of heavy prolonged snowfall, when additional resources are required. - 13.2 To help deal with these exceptional situations, local contractors are available who can supply equipment and operators to assist in clearing deep snow at short notice. - 13.3 Communities and Place Service resources are also available to assist with the treatment of footways. - 13.4 For operational reasons during the season, some routes may require to be amended on a daily basis.
+- 13.1 While the resources set out above will deal with the majority of winter events, there may be occasions, for example periods of heavy prolonged snowfall, when the service concentrates on treating the Primary network and therefore there may be a delay in treating remaining routes. - 13.2 To help deal with these exceptional situations, local contractors who can supply equipment and operators to assist in clearing deep snow at short notice may be used. - 13.3 Communities and Place Service resources are also available to assist with the treatment of footways. - 13.4 For operational reasons during the season, some routes may require to be amended on a daily basis.
 This is 'normal' practice for these types of eventualities, including for exceptional weather conditions, and is delegated to managers to decide on.